touhidalam69/SteemitResteemApplication/README.md

 ### About this Project

-This is Resteem post application of Steemit, which allow you to Resteem Steemit Posts of Selected users automatically.
+This is Resteem post application of Steemit, which allow users to Resteem Steemit Posts of Selected users automatically.
+He can also resteem post by it's tag.
 This application has been built using NodeJs, steemJs, Linqjs and Javascript